ricardojoserf/OSED-prep/README.md

 - Vulnserver TRUN

+- VUPlayer v2.49 - ROP using PUSHAD and VirtualProtect()

 - Xitami

 - DreamFTP - Note that I exploited this one in Windows 10 and I could overwrite EIP using format strings but could not create a ROP chain